 I often feel unworthy.
-I face this feeling when I write on serious topics.
+I face this feeling when I write about serious topics.
 I question whether I’m qualified to write about certain subjects, conjuring a tornado of negative thoughts: I’m not perfect.
 I’m not a Zen master.
 I’m not Dr. Nicodemus.
 I’m not worthy.

-I could blame my upbringing for this psychological defect.
-I wasn’t encouraged to be more than I was.
-However, I clearly remember being told what I wasn’t.
+I could blame my upbringing for my psychological defect: I wasn’t encouraged to be more than I was; however, I clearly remember being told what I wasn’t.
 Whenever I catch myself inside this whirlwind of negative thought, I recognize what I’m doing and redirect my self-talk toward a more positive direction.
-Instead of what “I’m not” I focus on what “I am”: I am kind.
-I am genuine.
-I am adding value.
-I am worthy.
+Instead of what I’m not, I focus on what I am:

 Our level of self-worth is directly affected by the rules we’ve built for ourselves.
-If you have a rule for yourself that says “I am not a baker if I don’t own a bakery,” then guess what—you’re not going to feel worthy enough to call yourself a baker until you open a bakery.
+If you have a rule for yourself that says, “I am not a baker if I don’t own a bakery,” then guess what: you’re not going to feel worthy enough to call yourself a baker until you open a bakery.

 Regardless of what we’ve done in our pasts, we still get to decide our own levels of self-worth based on the rules we’ve established.
 As long as you are living up to those rules, you are worthy.

 Read this essay and 150 others in our new book, Essential.